arc-eng/cli-demo/search-protobufs/README.md

 # 🌟 Search Protobufs Demo

-This demo showcases how PR Pilot can be used for **semantic search** over files in a repository, specifically focusing on protobuf files.
+This demo showcases how Arcane Engine can be used for **semantic search** over files in a repository, specifically focusing on protobuf files.

 ## 🚀 Getting Started